 Color isn’t just important to your branding.
 It’s important for your office too.
 Different colors will actually influence how people feel.
 For instance, colors like black and red suggest power and dominance, while, colors like orange and blue can stimulate creative thinking.
 Choose the color scheme of your office wisely or experiment with different colors to set different moods for each room in your office.

+How to make your desk a creative space is important.
 Having a creative office and company culture will not only improve worker happiness and productivity, but will also go a long way towards attracting top talent to your business for years to come.